 these two men, both of whom experienced deaths with profound impact on all mankind, none excluded.
 They are

-the first Adam, the first man from the earth, and the last Adam, the Second Man from heaven who is the Christ, the
+the first Adam, the first man from the earth, and the last Adam, the second man from heaven who is the Christ, the

-Son of Man and the Son of God, our Lord Jesus Christ.
+Son of man and the Son of God, our Lord Jesus Christ.

-So also it is written, "The first MAN, Adam, BECAME A LIVING SOUL."
-The last Adam became a life-giving spirit.
+So also, it is written, "The first MAN, Adam, BECAME A LIVING SOUL."
+The last Adam became a life-giving

 The first man is from the earth, earthy; the second man is from heaven.
 (1 Corinthians 15:47 NASB)

-Man; or using Paul's terminology, those who are in Adam and those who are in Christ .
+man; or using Paul's terminology, those who are in Adam and those who are in Christ .
 Interestingly, Christ is referred

 to as the last Adam, not as the second Adam.
-The good news is that all mankind are destined to be alive
+The good news is that all mankind is destined to be alive in Christ.

 For as in Adam all die, so also in Christ all will be made alive.
 (1 Corinthians 15:22 NASB)

-(14) For the love of Christ constrains us, having judged this, that if One died for all, then all died; (15) and He died for
+For the love of Christ constrains us, having judged this, that if One died for all, then all died; and He died for

-all [His death was their death], that the living ones may live no more to themselves, but to the One
+all [His death was their death], that the living ones may live no more to themselves, but to the One having

-into all mankind; thus, this death is rightfully called the first death , and this is abolished in the lake of fire.
+all mankind; thus, this death is rightfully called the first death , and this is abolished in the lake of fire.
 The second

-death refers to the last Adam's (Second Man's) death.
+death refers to the last Adam's (second man's) death.
 One (Christ) died for all, consequently, ALL died.
+The second

-The Second Man or the last Adam took all mankind into death with Him; thus, this death is rightfully called the second death .
+man or the last Adam took all mankind into death with Him; thus, this death is rightfully called the second death .

 His death is our death.
-Adam's entire race experiences two deaths of entirely different character
+Adam's entire race experiences two deaths of entirely different character and consequence.

-nothing beyond death; it is life unto death.
-All of us are born mortal and all of us experience death, mortality.
+beyond death; it is life unto death.
+All of us are born mortal and all of us experience death—mortality.
 However,

 the last Adam's death is entirely different.
 The second death is a death to death and sin, resulting in life for all.
 It

 produces life; it is death unto life.
 In Christ all will be made alive!
-The second death abolishes (takes
+The second death abolishes (takes away) mortality

 use of the words one and many as he unfolds the justification of life to all men (mankind, men and women).

-(17) For if by the transgression of the one, death reigned through the one, much more those who receive the
+For if by the transgression of the one, death reigned through the one, much more those who receive the

 abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.
-(18) So then as
+So then as

 through one transgression there resulted condemnation to all men, even so through one act of righteousness

 The many are included in or identified with one of two men.
 All men (mankind), as the many, start in the first one

-second One (last Adam, Jesus Christ).
-Paul presents a rather simple equation: Adam + the many = ALL; Christ +
+one (last Adam, Jesus Christ).
+Paul presents a rather simple equation: Adam + the many = ALL; Christ + the many =

-called the many .
-Paul's use of the expression the many came from Isaiah 53:11: the Righteous One, My Servant,
+many .
+Paul's use of the expression the many came from Isaiah 53:11: The righteous one, My servant, will justify the

 This is the meaning and great significance of the second death.
 It is the total and absolute elimination of all forms